Alberto Rosende: Career

 Rosende's first professional acting credit was as a swing dancer in the 2013 short film The Swing of Things.
 In 2015, he guest-starred in the CBS police procedural drama Blue Bloods, in the fifth-season episode "Sins of the Father", as Carlos Santiago.
 That same year, he guest-starred in the NBC police procedural drama Law & Order: Special Victims Unit in the seventeenth-season episode "Catfishing Teacher" as Jordan Messina.
 On May 2, 2015, it was announced that Rosende had been cast as Simon Lewis in the Freeform supernatural drama Shadowhunters, based on Cassandra Clare's The Mortal Instruments book series, which ran from January 12, 2016, to May 6, 2019.

 Personal life

-Rosende is currently engaged to actress and former Shadowhunters costar Tessa Mossey.
+In December 2021, Rosende became engaged to actress and former Shadowhunters co-star Tessa Mossey.
+The couple got legally married in 2022, before having their ceremony in 2025 surrounded by friends and family in Prince Edward Island.
+The wedding was followed by Hello!
+Magazine and photos were published in August 2025.